hapax/hapax.github.io/_posts/2020-11-28-exponential.md

 <span style="padding-left: 20px; display:block">
 (a) Suppose we start with $N_0$ atoms.
-Using the analogy to compound interest, argue that the number of atoms after time $t$ is
+Using the analogy to compound interest, argue that the number of atoms after time $t$ is (to a good approximation)
 </span>

 $$